dillson/jw-workshop/README.md

 5. Add people.
 6. Select a team recipe.
 7. Wait for a few minutes for the Jenkins Master to be created.

-## Clone and upload a copy of the workshop Github repository

-Make